VipulPatilGit/writings/First example.md

 This is a first line.

-this is a second line.
+this is a second line!

 third